Economic Action Plan 2013 Act, No. 1

 The way this government expects Parliament to do its bidding would make anyone's blood boil.
 Not only are the Conservatives asking us to stand quietly by while they shove a museum down our throats, but they are also asking us to trust them.
 That takes the cake.

 They are getting ready to shut down the existing Canadian Museum of Civilization and, at the same time, they are asking us to believe that the museum will be just as popular, just as accessible and just as non-partisan as it has been for the past 20 years.
-More than anything though, the Conservatives are asking us to trust their word when they swear that the government will not interfere with the new museum.
-We know that the government is passionate about certain historic topics, at least when presented in nice, little 30-second television clips.
+More than anythin, though, the Conservatives are asking us to trust their word when they swear that the government will not interfere with the new museum.
+We know that the government is passionate about certain historic topics, at least when presented in nice little 30-second television clips.

-They are asking Canadians to close their eyes, fall backwards and hope that someone will be there to catch them.
+They are asking Canadians to close their eyes, fall backwards, and hope that someone will be there to catch them.
 There are far more reasons not to believe them than there are to trust them.

 We know what the Conservatives' commitments to the independence of crown corporations really mean.
 We are well aware of examples of their interference elsewhere in government.
 I am especially thinking of Bill C-60, which is the most obvious example of their taste for excessively proactive management of arm's-length agencies.
 We know that the government is always elbow-deep into the operations of any organization that needs to operate autonomously and at arm's length.